< Terug naar resultaten

 • 1

-We first pick up the land only clients from the start hotel before proceeding to the airport for the arrival of the group flight.
-We then transfer to the town of Graskop perched on the edge of the Mpumalanga escarpment.
+We meet at the start hotel before collecting the rest of the group from the airport.
+We then transfer to the town of Graskop, which perched on the edge of the Mpumalanga escarpment.
 It is a long drive but we stop at regular intervals to take in the spectacular scenery and to visit the well-known Mac Mac Falls.
-En route we travel through South Africa's highest town, Belfast (1970m), and the scenic Long Tom Pass.
+En route we travel through the highest town in South Africa, Belfast (6,465ft/1,970m), and the scenic Long Tom Pass.
 We also take the opportunity to stock up on supplies such as drinks and snacks.
-Mogodi Lodge or similar
+Accommodation: Mogodi Lodge (or similar)

 • 2